Ab2021/Tutorials/codes_repos/devops-course/phase3_advanced/module-30-production-deployment/README.md

-# Module 07: Infrastructure as Code - Introduction
+# Module 30: Production Deployment

 ## 🎯 Learning Objectives

 By the end of this module, you will:
-- Understand the core concepts of infrastructure as code - introduction
+- Understand the core concepts of production deployment
 - Gain hands-on experience with industry-standard tools
 - Apply best practices in real-world scenarios
 - Build production-ready solutions